Method Overloading in Programming

 method overloading oop

-After selecting the method, we can iterate through the different overloads using the up and down keys.
+Once you select the method, you can iterate through the different overloads with the up and down arrow keys.

-And this would be an example of calling both methods, and it works without any issue
+And this would be the example of calling both methods, which works without any problem

-This is how we implement method overloading in C#, defining multiple methods with the same name but different parameters depending on the requirements.
+That's how we implement method overloading in C#, defining multiple methods with the same name but different parameters according to the requirements we need.

-The code we used in this course is available on Github at the following link: github link
+The code we have used in this course is available on github at the following link: github link

 This post was translated from Spanish.
 You can see the original one here.